SebKrantz/collapse/cran-comments.md

 (but need not) be used by data.table's forder and subsetDT.
 The reason for this is that the package is compiled by Rcpp and one inevitably runs into this problem: https://stackoverflow.com/questions/54056594/cran-acceptable-way-of-linking-to-openmp-some-c-code-called-from-rcpp.
 Therefore I have disabled -Wunknown-pragmas warnings in data.table_forder.c and data.table_subset.c, which naturally occur when the package is compiled without openMP and with -Wall.
-I note that these warnings do not show up in R CMD check (so turning them on again would remove this note), but they are annoying running across the screen of the user installing the package.
+I note that these warnings do not show up in R CMD check (so turning them on again would just remove this note), but they are very annoying running across the screen of the user installing the package.